Sukuk: Secondary market

 Sukuk securities tend to be bought and held.
 As a result, few securities enter the secondary market to be traded.
-Furthermore, only public Sukuk are able to enter this market, as they are listed on stock exchanges.
+Furthermore, only public sukuk are able to enter this market, as they are listed on stock exchanges.

-The secondary market—whilst developing—remains a niche segment with virtually all of the trading done at the institution level.
-The size of the secondary market remains unknown, though LMC Bahrain states they traded $55.5 million of Sukuk in 2007.
-As of July 2014 sukuk.com listed fifteen sukuk on the secondary market for Gulf Sukuk.
+The secondary market, though still developing, remains a niche segment with virtually all of the trading done at the institutional level.
+The size of the secondary market remains unknown, though LMC Bahrain states they traded $55.5 million of sukuk in 2007.
+As of July 2014 sukuk.com listed fifteen sukuk on the secondary market for Gulf sukuk.

 Principles

 Ali Arsalan Tariq states that Islamic finance—including sukuk—is based on a set of several prohibitions: